As a singer you often hear terms like head voice, chest voice, and mixed voice and falsetto thrown around.

 And when you sing in your upper range you can bring a little chest voice quality to give you more power.

-In the video above I demonstrated how you can start to "bring in" head voice into your sound.
+In the video above I demonstrated how you can start to "bring in" head resonance into your sound.
 And when you watch you will hear how as I do it, it brings some lovely sweetness into the tone.

 One of the easiest ways to begin to do this, is when you go up for your higher notes, just "think" to your self that you're pulling your head voice down into the note.